frieRynz/OS_projerct-Antony2008/README.md

 </br> Please run the code in the following order.

 1) **Uploading dataset:**
-Please select the the 'IMDB Dataset.csv' from you local device after you have run this code block.
+Sselect the the 'IMDB Dataset.csv' from you local device after you have run this code block. </br>
+Plese wait until the dataset is 100% uploaded before you run the next code cell.
 ```
 from google.colab import files
 uploaded = files.upload()